zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **apiInfo.gatewayUrl**

-    The base path at the API gateway where the API is available.
+    This parameter specifies the base path at the API gateway where the API is available.
 Ensure that this path is the same as the _gatewayUrl_ value in the _routes_ sections.

 * **apiInfo.swaggerUrl**

-    (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.
+    (Optional) This parameter specifies the HTTP or HTTPS address where the Swagger JSON document is available.

 * **apiInfo.documentationUrl**

-    (Optional) Specifies a URL to a website where external documentation is provided.
+    (Optional) This parameter specifies a URL to a website where external documentation is provided.
     This can be used when _swaggerUrl_ is not provided.

 * **apiInfo.version**

-    (Optional) Specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
+    (Optional) This parameter specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
 This can be used when _swaggerUrl_ is not provided.

 * **catalogUiTileId**

-   Specifies the unique identifier for the API services group.
+   This parameter specifies the unique identifier for the API services group.
    This is the grouping value used by the API Mediation Layer to group multiple API services together into "tiles".
    Each unique identifier represents a single API Catalog UI dashboard tile.